angrybayblade/ph7/docs/js.md

-> Currently PH7 has very limited JavaScript support
+Currently PH7 has very limited JavaScript support.
+But the transpiler API allows you to write your JavaScript code in pure python.
+PH7 also provides a set of mock APIs that can be used for autocomplete and type checking.

+The list of mock APIs

+* `alert`
+* `console`
+* `fetch`
+* `document`

 ## Functions

-You can write Python functions as JavaScript functions with limited WebApis.
-You can directly refer the function as event handler, PH7 will take care of the rest.
+Write your functions in python and refer them as event handler, PH7 will take care of the rest.

 <!-- {"type": "html", "file": "examples/js_function.py"} -->
 ```python